• Skip to primary navigation

 Pasta Salad on a white plate.

 My husband's family would get together for many holidays throughout the year, which meant potlucks.
-One of his sisters would bring this seafood salad and it was one of the first dishes to be gone, everyone loved it.
+One of his sisters would bring this seafood pasta salad recipe and it was one of the first dishes to be gone, everyone loved it.

-It's been a long time since we have had his sister's seafood salad, so I decided to give it a try.
+It's been a long time since we have had his sister's seafood pasta salad, so I decided to give it a try.
 This is my version of hubby's sister's seafood pasta salad I think you will enjoy this recipe.

 How To Make Seafood Pasta Salad